jsgounot/floria_analysis_workflow/README.md

 For Strainberry, I recommend installing my small fork version of the software [here](https://github.com/jsgounot/strainberry) that is more suitable for snakemake pipeline (see details in [this commit](https://github.com/rvicedomini/strainberry/commit/153a84cedb2ed07590af5a6ba0e01899389de1eb)).

-### Repository description
+### Pipelines description

-This repository contains multiple main workflows, each of them being a snakemake file `.snk` in the root folder and composed of multiple subworkflow you can find in the `workflow` folder.
+This repository contains multiple main pipelines (or workflows), each of them being a snakemake file `.snk` in the root folder and composed of multiple subworkflow you can find in the `workflow` folder.

 #### Single species synthetic